truist/reveal.js/thailand.md

 The choice of which island to visit was complicated.

-First, apparently monsoon season really does make terrible weather for the major tourist islands in the Andaman Sea (off the west coast).
+First, monsoon season really does make terrible weather for the famous tourist islands off the west coast.
-But a few islands in the Gulf of Thailand (off the east coast) have perfect weather in August - as we saw!
+But a few islands off the east coast have perfect weather in August - as we saw!

 The biggest and most-touristy of those islands is Koh Samui.
-(It's where you'll find the Ritz Carlton, for example!)
+(It's where you'll find the Ritz Carlton!)
 So we avoided it 😉

-The next-biggest, and most-authentically-Thai (says the web), is Koh Phangan, where we stayed.
+The next-biggest, and most-Thai-like, is Koh Phangan.
-But we were partly motivated by its proximity to the major scuba dive site of the Gulf, Sail Rock.
+And it's close to the famous scuba site Sail Rock. 🎉

-But Koh Phangan is home to the (in)famous [Full Moon Party](https://www.wikiwand.com/en/Full_Moon_Party), which was a big downside for us.
+But it's also home to the (in)famous [Full Moon Party](https://www.wikiwand.com/en/Full_Moon_Party) 😱

-But it turns out the party schedule is predictable, and we would miss it, with our travel schedule!
+But our schedule meant we missed it! 🎉

 ---

 <!-- .slide: class="only-text" -->
 ## Reflections (2/3)

-Both islands have standardized on ripping off tourists for taxi rides - you pay per person, rather than per trip.
-So a trip that would be 150 baht (about $5 US) for the four of us, anywhere else in Thailand, would easily be 600 baht on the islands.
-(Oh, the horror! $20 for a taxi ride!)
-But it goes to show how tourist-oriented the islands are.

-Except that they'd clearly been hit hard by covid, and were only just starting to recover.
+Both islands are tourist traps.
+For example, taxi rides are (over-)priced consistently everywhere,
+per-person rather than per-trip, like they are in the rest of Thailand.

-Quite a few businesses had closed, and many seemed under-maintained.
+But covid closed quite a few businesses, and many seemed under-maintained.
-We learned that the scuba industry suffered greatly, for example.
+We learned that the scuba industry suffered greatly, too.

 That's a part of what led us to switch hotels after the first night.
 The one we were in was clearly once very nice... but now it seemed under-maintained and under-staffed.